Credit: Internews Pakistan on Flickr

 While the stories of attacks on female journalists are proliferating, the documenting of these safety breaches is missing.

-To overcome that lack, the International Women’s Media Foundation, in conjunction with the International News Safety Institute and with the support of UNESCO and the Austrian Federal Ministry for European and International Affairs, initiated a month-long universal survey of female journalists on Aug.
+To overcome that lack, the International Women’s Media Foundation, in conjunction with the International News Safety Institute and with the support of UNESCO and the Austrian Federal Ministry for European and International Affairs, initiated a month-long universal on Aug.
 20. The results of the survey will be released in November.

 A few days after the survey ended, Elisa Lees Munoz, executive director of the nonprofit organization, was still estimating how many surveys had been turned in.
 She said the sample size would certainly exceed 500 and could even reach 1,000 respondents.